 1.20 Each year the Council produces an Authorities' Monitoring Report.
-The Site Allocations and Designations document will be monitored to assess whether development is takes place in accordance with the site allocation policies set out in this document and , as well as the against the general monitoring indicators shown in the Local Plan Part 1 how the policies of this Plan contribute to achieving the objectives of the Local Plan Part 1.
+The Site Allocations and Designations document will be monitored to assess whether development takes place in accordance with the site allocation policies set out in this document and how the policies of this Plan contribute to achieving the objectives of the Local Plan Part 1.